lando/vitepress-theme-default-plus/docs/development.md

 :::
 ::::

-## Releasing
+## Building

-Here are some helpful commands to actually deploy a release.
+Here are some helpful commands to build an artifact

 :::: code-group
 ::: code-group-item LANDO